skallfass/fastapi_serviceutils_template/{{cookiecutter.service_name}}/docs/source/references.md

 ## Loguru

-For better traceback in log-files and usage of request-id as context inside Jlog-entries, the default logging of fastapi is extended by usage of loguru inside services based on fastapi-serviceutils.
+For better traceback in log-files and usage of request-id as context inside log-entries, the default logging of fastapi is extended by usage of loguru inside services based on fastapi-serviceutils.

 Documentation and useful additional resources: